Social Media Marketing For Dummies

 Create a roadmap for your social media marketing efforts.
 This will help you plan resources, conduct research, coordinate marketing programs, and deploy new tactics.

 Define your metrics for success up front before you execute your roadmap.
+If you don't have specific measures, you won't be able to judge how successful you are.

 Recognize that SMM programs don't have neat end dates.
 Plan your resources and budget carefully to allow for continuous nurturing.